JimChr-R4GN4R/JimChr-R4GN4R/README.md

 - 🎓 Currently studying <b>Computer Science at University of Piraeus, Greece</b>

 Welcome to my personal <b>GitHub</b> page!
 In this page I upload some of my projects that I like, in order to keep track of my work throughout the years!
-I upload a lot of different stuff, like <b>programs and programming projects 💻, write ups for CTFs 🚩 and projects associated with hardware 🔌</b>
+I upload a lot of different stuff, like <b>programs and programming projects 💻, write ups for CTFs 🚩 and hacking tools!</b>

 You can find some of my projects below!